John Yakabuski: Politics

 Yakabuski was elected to the Barry's Bay municipal council in 1997, and was responsible for overseeing various issues concerning the region's amalgamation.
 He did not seek re-election in 2000.

 Yakabuski was elected to the Ontario legislature in the 2003 provincial election, defeating Liberal Derek Nighbor by 595 votes.
 This result was regarded by some as an upset, as it was the only formerly Liberal seat to be won by the Tories in an election that saw the Liberals elected to a strong majority government.
 Moreover, the seat had been held for many years by Liberal Sean Conway (Yakabuski's second cousin).
 Yakabuski won the election despite publicizing of his earlier convictions by the opposition press.

 In the 2007 provincial election, he was easily re-elected, defeating Liberal candidate Sean Kelly by over 15,000 votes.
 He was re-elected in both the 2011 provincial election and the 2014 provincial election.

 Yakabuski was the Labour and Training Critic in the Official Opposition and the Whip of the Official Opposition.
 He ran for the position of interim leader of the party following the resignation of Tim Hudak but was passed over in favour of Jim Wilson.

 Yakabuski was appointed the Minister of Natural Resources and Forestry in the Cabinet of Doug Ford.
-He demitted office in a cabinet reshuffle in 2021, and now serves as the Parliamentary Assistant to the Premier of Ontario.
+He was dropped from cabinet in the 2021 reshuffle by Premier Doug Ford, and was appointed the Parliamentary Assistant to the Premier of Ontario.

 Yakabuski was re-elected in the 2022 Ontario general election.
+On June 29, 2022, Yakabuski was appointed the Parliamentary Assistant to the Minister of Environment, Parks and Conservation.